maxbiostat/TreeLumpability/README.md

-# Tree Lumpability

-Studying lumpability of tree-valued Markov chains.
+# Studying lumpability of tree-valued Markov chains

 First, install the package